sdrobs/Pseudo/README.md

 For example:

-Alice wants to send an email to Bob and receive his input.
+Alice wants to send an email to Bob and have him reply.
 Let's say we are hosting our smtp anonymizer at the IP address 55.5.5.55, and our relay email address is relay@55.5.5.55